anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ### League Standard
 The League is committed to serious, clean, and competitive amateur baseball.
 The CMBA is not intended to operate as a casual “beer league”; it is a structured competition where players, Managers, and Member Franchises are expected to prepare, compete, and conduct themselves with professionalism, integrity, and respect for the game.

+To be successful, the League depends on self-regulation and shared accountability.
+All League participants are expected to encourage one another to comply with League rules and expectations.
+Participants may report potential infractions to the Commissioner, any League Officer, or any member of the Board by text message, email, phone call, or other reasonable means.
+A report, by itself, does not constitute a request for forfeit or any other specific sanction.
+League officials may retain such reports to identify patterns or repeated issues and to support further action when appropriate.

 ### General Conduct Expectations
 All League members, including officers, Managers, umpires, players, coaches, and team personnel, shall: